 The FaceTime alert on the iPad started jingling around noontime.
 That usually means the grandkids are calling.

-After a short chat – well, maybe more of a whirlwind of questions and an attempt to give each of the children equal time and attention, Chloe’s voice cut through with a request for an explanation.
+After a short chat – well, maybe more of a whirlwind of questions and an attempt to give each of the children equal time and attention, Chloe’s voice cut through with a request for an explanation of her card, which featured a witch trying to decide on a broom for the day.
 “What does “accessory” mean?” she asked, staring into the camera while I fumbled for an answer.

 “Uh, well, um, I guess…”